ramellose/mako_docs/content/manual/gui/overview.md

 toc: true
 ---

 The GUI provides a graphical interface for most of the functionality of the CLI (Figure 2).
+The GUI interface largely follows the same structure as the CLI, meaning most CLI parameters are shown in the GUI and have a tooltip explaining the parameter choice.

 <figure>
   <img src="/images/gui.PNG" alt="Graphical user interface for mako." width="600">
   <figcaption>Figure 2: Graphical user interface for mako.</figcaption>